 We focus on three{\dimension}: \textbf{risk factors} (RF), \textbf{treatment} (TREAT), and \textbf{prevention} (PREV), as they are important and relevant in the context of health.
 A risk factor refers to something that increases the chance of developing a condition.
 For cancer, some examples are age, family history, and smoking.
 Treatment refers to something that helps treat or cure a condition.
 For migraines, some examples are medication, stress management, and meditation.
 Prevention refers to strategies to stop or lower the chance of getting a condition.
 For diabetes, some examples are a healthy diet and regular exercise.

-As an initial approach to{\TaskName}, we use a template infilling task formulation, where given an input template which lays out the structure of the desired explanation at a high-level, the model's goal is to generate a complete explanation of how the particular{\dimension} attribute relates to the given condition.
+As an initial approach to{\TaskName}, we use a template infilling formulation, where given an input template that lays out the structure of the desired explanation, the model's goal is to generate a complete explanation of how the particular{\dimension} attribute relates to the given condition.
 In particular, the templates end with an \{explanation\} span that the models fill in by explaining the appropriate relationship.
-Some examples can be found in table \ref{tab:template_examples}.
+Some examples are in Table \ref{tab:template_examples}.